Goodreads helps you keep track of books you want to read.

 Honestly one of the best books on leadership and personal growth I have ever read.
 I have read a lot too.
 This book seems to have been written right to me.
 I do not think this book is for everyone, but more for the people that feel like they have tried a lot of approaches and have not found the success or the correct advice just yet.
 The principles discussed in this book are explained to a very simple level with many great examples and real life experiences that most will be able to relate to.
 I...more

-Shelves: psychotherapy, philosophy
+it was amazing Shelves: psychotherapy, philosophy

 Life changing way to look at the people around us and our influence on them.